Free Malcev algebra of rank three

 1) $m=0.$ From (c) using the operator $\Delta_z^1(x).$\\ 2) $l=0$.
-From the identity (c): Applying the operator $\Delta_y^1(x),$ obtain the required result.\\ 3) $k=0$.
+From the identity (c): Applying the operator $\Delta_y^1(x),$ we obtain the required result.\\ 3) $k=0$.
 The proof is similar to the cases 1) and 2).\\ 4) $k\ne 0$, $l\ne 0$, $m\ne 0$.
-Using the identities (b), \eqref{a14} and (a):
+Using the identities (a), (c), (b) and (\ref{a14}$'$):